InquisitorJax/pragma-views/developer-notes/template-parser.md

 {
-    "type": "",         what type of schema is this -- own use "fields": [],       field mappings between schema and model "datasource": [],   datasource definitions
+    "type": "",         what type of schema is this -- own use "fields": [],       field mappings between schema and model "datasets": [],     models that define structure and validation "datasource": [],   datasource definitions
     "body": {},         body of schema and what needs to be generated "templates": []     templates that are referenced in the body section